LocalJoost/LocalJoost.github.io/_posts/2022-02-16-Placing-holograms-on-any-surface-using-the-MRTK-surface-magnetism.markdown

 ## One more thing

 I promised to explain why the ObjectPlacer did not use the Cessna model directly, but had it wrapper in a prefab.
 There is some weird stuff going on that I have not quite been able to put my finger on.
-You see, if you use the model 'just like that' in surface magnetism, it rotate the airplane 90° forward, so basically nose down on a floor:
+You see, if you use the model 'just like that' in surface magnetism, it rotates the airplane 90° forward, so basically nose down on a floor:

 ![](/assets/2022-02-16-Placing-holograms-on-any-surface-using-the-MRTK-surface-magnetism/rotateddown.png)